w3guy/old-documentation/docs/extras/email-login.md

-By default, one can only log in to WordPress using their username and password.
+By default, users can only log in to WordPress using their username and password.
 This can be a pain in the butt to users of your website if they forget their username and thus, they are left with no option but to do a password reset for them to get their username.

 ProfilePress include a `log in with email` feature which allows users to log in to your WordPress powered site with their email address instead of a username together with a password.